 You May Qualify for Legal Assistance

 If you’re concerned about money running out before you get a chance at monthly benefits, don’t worry!
 Congress and the SSA still have time to find a way to put enough money into both trust fund programs.
-However, having a contingency-based lawyer file your disability claim doubles your odds of winning benefits right away.
+However, having a contingency-based lawyer file your disability claim triples your odds of winning benefits right away.
 You’ll never pay for confidential legal advice by phone from a local advocate near you.
 Those who qualify for legal assistance through this website typically get $10,000 in lump-sum backpay as well as monthly benefits.
 People who apply for disability on their own without assistance usually wait 24+ months for their first payment after the SSA denies their first application.

 Ready to see if you may qualify?
 Click the button below to start your free disability benefits evaluation now.